 Temperature Rise Testing at Elevated Temperatures

 Some customers, such as from China, require that bushings be tested in a test hall with 50°C ambient temperature.
 One of the test halls at STRI used for temperature rise testing is able to perform such tests at elevated temperature.
 Recently, an ABB wall bushing rated for 1100 kV DC was tested at +50°C ambient temperature and current of 5839A DC.
 Similarly, a wall bushing was tested with +45°C on the outdoor side and +60°C on the indoor side.
 Such conditions place high requirements not only on the test equipment (in this case installed at +45°C) but also on testing staff.

-Requests for non-standardized tests are come both from specific user requirements (e.g. service environment, system, etc.) and the fact that many standards are not up-to-date and have to be revised to reflect more stringent conditions.
-These types of tests impose high requirements on test equipment, that needs to be easily moved around, and on skills of test engineers.
+Requests for non-standardized tests are coming both from specific user requirements (e.g. service environment, system, etc.) and the fact that many standards are not up-to-date and have to be revised to reflect more stringent conditions.
+These types of tests impose high requirements on test equipment that needs to be easily moved around as well as on skills of test engineers.

 1. Berlijn, S, Halsan, K, Gutman, I, Summarising knowledge from laboratory ice and snow tests on glass and composite insulators for overhead lines, Proceedings of the 15th international workshop on atmospheric icing of structures (IWAIS XV), St. Johns, NL, Canada, September 8-11, 2013